WICG/turtledove/FLEDGE.md

 The `browserSignals` argument must be handled carefully to avoid tracking.
 It certainly cannot include anything like the full list of interest groups, which would be too identifiable as a tracking signal.
 The `renderURL` can be included since it has already passed a k-anonymity check.
 The browser may limit the precision of the bid and desirability values by stochastically rounding them so that they fit into a floating point number with an 8 bit mantissa and 8 bit exponent to avoid these numbers exfiltrating information from the interest group's `userBiddingSignals`.
 On the upside, this set of signals can be expanded to include useful additional summary data about the wider range of bids that participated in the auction, e.g. the number of bids.
 Additionally, the `dataVersion` will only be present if the `Data-Version` header was provided in the response headers from the Trusted Scoring server.

-The `reportResult()` function's reporting happens by directly calling network APIs in the short-term, but will eventually go through the Private Aggregation API once it has been developed.
-The output of this function is not used for reporting, but rather as an input to the buyer's reporting function.
+In the short-term, the `reportResult()` function's reporting happens by calling a `sendReportTo()` API which takes a single string argument representing a URL.
+The `sendReportTo()` function can be called at most once during a worklet function's execution.
+The URL is fetched when the frame displaying the ad begins navigating to the ad. be called exactly once during a worklet function's execution.
+Eventually reporting will go through the Private Aggregation API once it has been developed.

+The output of `reportResult()` is not used for reporting, but rather as an input to the buyer's reporting function.

 #### 5.2 Buyer Reporting on Render and Ad Events